microsoft/fluentui-react-native/docs/pages/Guides/UpdatingCompose.md

 }
 ```

 The `slotProps` property only takes care of the properties of `settings` that are named after slots.
 For migrating the token portions, you can add a `token` propery with the customized tokens defined.
-The contnet of the `token` property would be what you would pass into the customize API.
+The content of the `token` property would be what you would pass into the customize API.
 See guidance on how to migrate the customize API [here](./UpdatingCustomize.md) for formatting guidance.

 ### Replacing `usePrepareProps`

 There is no direct equivalent for `usePrepareProps` in the new compose API.
+Hooks that used to be put in `usePrepareProps` are now in the outer closure of the `render` function.
 Migrating from `usePrepareProps` can be difficult, so if there are any issues please open an issue on our repo and we will be happy to help.